ramantehlan/Mateix/README.md

 I hope this letter finds you in the best of health.

-The last batch of clones you built for us were faulty and did not perform as expected (https://www.youtube.com/watch?v=b0DuUnhGBK4)
+The last batch of clones you built for us was faulty and did not perform as expected (https://www.youtube.com/watch?v=b0DuUnhGBK4)

 We unearthed some secrets about how the droid army was trained and hope that